freddien03/Simulating-Rutherford-Scattering/README.md

 ## Usage

 See "Simulating-Rutherford-Scattering.ipynb" for the Jupyter Notebook.

-For a more accessible version, see "Simulating-Rutherford-Scattering.pdf"
+Please note the file relies on the images directory to display the diagrams.